xcart/xcart-docs/_pages/kb_en/seo_and_promotion/google_analytics/ga_setup.md

 * **Google Analytics code version** : A preset value is [Universal Analytics](https://support.google.com/analytics/answer/3450662?hl=en "Installing and Configuring  Google Analytics Module").
 Also, it's possible to set the value to Traditional.
 * **Enable eCommerce Google Analytics** : ON/OFF
 * **Register purchase only on Paid status change** :
-* **Debug mode** : Enable to check all actions submitted to Google Analytics in JS console.
+* **Debug mode** : Enable to check all actions submitted to Google Analytics in a browser JS console.

 **Submit** changes when the module configuration is complete.
 Google Analytics will collect staistics based on the settings you specified.